addyosmani/backbone-fundamentals/index.md

 Aliasing to the dollar-sign (`$`), once again makes it very easy to encapsulate any part of an application you wish using AMD.

+Doing it this way makes it easy to organise your Backbone application as you like.
+It's recommended to separate modules into folders.
+For example, individual folders for models, collections, views and so on.
+RequireJS doesn't care about what folder structure you use; as long as you use the correct path when using `require`, it will happily pull in the file.

+If you'd like to take a look at how others do it, [Pete Hawkins' Backbone Stack repository](https://github.com/phawk/Backbone-Stack) is a good example of structuring a Backbone application, using RequireJS.
+Greg Franko has also written [an overview of how he uses Backbone and Require](http://gregfranko.com/blog/using-backbone-dot-js-with-require-dot-js/), and [Jeremy Kahn's post](http://jeremyckahn.github.com/blog/2012/08/18/keeping-it-sane-backbone-views-and-require-dot-js/) neatly describes his approach.

-## Keeping Your Templates External Using RequireJS And The Text Plugin
+### Keeping Your Templates External Using RequireJS And The Text Plugin

 Moving your [Underscore/Mustache/Handlebars] templates to external files is actually quite straight-forward.
 As this application makes use of RequireJS, I'll discuss how to implement external templates using this specific script loader.